pacecybersetters/CCDC/Scripts/README.md

 For Testing:

+Make executable with:

-Make executable with chmod 644 <Script Name>
+			sudo chmod 644 [Script Name]

-Excute from a terminal with: ./<Script Name>
+Excute from a terminal with:

+			./[Script Name]

 # Nmap Scans